High School for Gifted Students, Hanoi National University of Education

 The HNUE High School for Gifted Students (Trường Trung học phổ thông chuyên Đại học Sư phạm), commonly known as HNUE High School (Chuyên Sư phạm, CSP), is a public magnet school in Hanoi, Vietnam.
 The school was founded in 1966 as a national educational institution to nurture Vietnamese students who excelled at mathematics.
 HNUE High School is the second oldest magnet high school in Vietnam and one of the seven national-level high schools for the gifted.

 The school and HUS High School for Gifted Students are often interchangeably ranked the first in National Science Olympiads for high school students and National University Entrance Examinations.
 Its students have won about 100 medals at the International Science Olympiads.
 Its alumni include 4 ministers in the Vietnamese governments, leading scientists at top domestic and foreign universities, notable Vietnamese entrepreneurs and recognized artists.

 HNUE High School is the most selective school in Vietnam.
-The 2022 acceptance rate is 5.5% (1 seat for every 18 applicants) and for some classes, the acceptance rate is 3% (1 slot for 31 applicants).
+The 2022 acceptance rate is 5.5% (1 seat for every 18 applicants) and for the English class, the acceptance rate is 3% (1 slot for every 31 applicants).
 Students are chosen either through exceptional academic achievement in junior secondary school (10% of intake) or through a rigorous nationwide entrance exam (90%).

-The school’s alumni include key leaders at the Ministry of Foreign Affairs of Vietnam, the Ministry of Information and Communications of Vietnam, Vietnam National University, Ho Chi Minh City, Hanoi Medical University, Vietnam Academy of Science and Technology, researchers and professors at Oxford University, MIT, Stanford University, NASA, National University of Singapore, Sorbonne University, Microsoft, Google... business leaders and founders of McKinsey & Company, Sabeco, Bkav (company), FPT Corporation, Gemadept…
+The school’s alumni include key leaders at the Ministry of Foreign Affairs of Vietnam, the Ministry of Information and Communications of Vietnam, Vietnam National University, Ho Chi Minh City, Hanoi Medical University, Vietnam Academy of Science and Technology, researchers and professors at Oxford University, MIT, Stanford University, NASA, National University of Singapore, Sorbonne University, Microsoft, Google... business leaders and founders of McKinsey & Company, Sabeco, Bkav (company), FPT Corporation, Gemadept...